Aori297/birdbound/README.md

 ---

-- Inspired by *that* flapping game everyone couldn’t stop playing and rage-quitting.
+Inspired by *that* flapping game everyone couldn’t stop playing and rage-quitting.
-Enjoy
+Enjoy!